• Skip to main content

-In this article we are going to construct an ultrasonic distance meter circuit using Arduino and 16x2 LCD.
+In this article I will show how to construct an ultrasonic distance meter circuit using Arduino and 16x2 LCD.
 We are also going to see what an ultrasonic module is, how it works and how it can be used to measure distance.

 What is ultrasonic?